• Skip to primary navigation

 Britini Ayers, PhD

 Britni Ayers, PhD, is an Assistant Professor in the College of Medicine.
-The KL2 Mentored Research Career Development Award will support her efforts to reduce maternal and infant health disparities among Marshallese Pacific Islander women and secure external funding as an independent investigator.
-Pacific Islanders residing in the United States (US) have disproportionally higher rates of preterm birth and lower birthweight infants and are also more likely to experience preeclampsia, primary cesarean delivery, excessive gestational weight gain, gestational diabetes mellitus, and low exclusive breastfeeding initiation and duration at six months compared to other racial/ethnic minorities and the US population in general.
+The KL2 Mentored Research Career Development Award will support her efforts to reduce maternal and infant health challenges among Marshallese Pacific Islander women and secure external funding as an independent investigator.
+Pacific Islanders residing in the United States (US) have disproportionally higher rates of preterm birth and lower birthweight infants and are also more likely to experience preeclampsia, primary cesarean delivery, excessive gestational weight gain, gestational diabetes mellitus, and low exclusive breastfeeding initiation and duration at six months compared to other groups and the US population in general.
 Preterm birth is one of the most pressing challenges to maternal, infant, and child health in the US.
 Preterm babies can face lifelong disabilities and are at higher risk of death during their first few days of life.
 Early and consistent prenatal care is strongly associated with positive birth outcomes and is a global health priority.
-However, Pacific Islanders are less likely to receive prenatal care in the first trimester and are thus at a higher risk for maternal and infant health disparities.
+However, Pacific Islanders are less likely to receive prenatal care in the first trimester and are thus at a higher risk for maternal and infant health challenges.

 Mentors: